QuantumSimulator

 CZ as a symmetric entangling gate

-4. 4This state is entangled — it cannot be written as a product of two single-qubit states.
+4. 4This state is entangled.
+You cannot write it as a product of two independent single-qubit states.

 • Native entangling gate on superconducting transmon processors